-- Simple, knee length shorts — Choose shorts that are at or below the knee please, and solid colors will offset your new aloha shirts (more on that in a sec)
+- Simple, knee-length shorts: Choose shorts that are at or below the knee in solid colors to offset your new aloha shirts (more on that in a sec)

-- Loose fitting linen pants — One pair of simple loose fitting linen pants or stylish travel chinos are all you need
+- Loose-fitting linen pants: One pair of simple loose fitting linen pants or stylish travel chinos

-- Aloha sundresses — The ladies equivalent of the aloha shirt
+- Aloha sundresses: The women’s equivalent of the aloha shirt

-- Comfy t-shirts — Great for casual hangs, a day at the beach, or a nice hike
+- Comfy t-shirts: T-shirts are great for casual hangs, a day at the beach, or a nice hike

-- Sunglasses — Protect your peepers like a local
+- Sunglasses: Protect your eyes like a local

-- Multiple swimsuits — Locals wear surf-inspired board shorts and one-pieces; bring a spare for maximum comfort
+- Multiple swimsuits: Locals wear surf-inspired board shorts and one-pieces

-- Lots of sunscreen — Locals don’t look like lobsters!
-30 SPF or higher and make sure it’s reef safe! (avoid oxybenzone & octinoxate)
+- Lots of sunscreen: Go for 30 SPF or higher and make sure it’s reef safe (avoid oxybenzone & octinoxate)

 Do Hawaiians Wear Hawaiian Shirts?

 Let’s tackle the biggest Hawaiian style question first.
 The short answer is: absolutely.
-Many Hawaiians and locals wear aloha shirts (aka “Hawaiian” shirts) practically every day including at work, parties, to dinner, or just a casual bbq.
+Many Hawaiians and locals wear aloha shirts (aka “Hawaiian” shirts) practically every day including at work, parties, dinner, or just a casual BBQ.
 They’re everywhere.

-In fact, a nice button up collared aloha shirt is considered formal dress in a lot of places on the islands.
-So yes, you will see locals (traditionally men, but ladies you can rock them too!) wearing all sorts of aloha shirts ranging from sun-faded vintage to custom fitted patterns.
+In fact, a nice button-up collared aloha shirt is considered formal wear in a lot of places on the islands.
+So yes, you will see locals (traditionally men, but women too) wearing all sorts of aloha shirts ranging from sun-faded vintage to custom-fitted patterns.

 Picture a Tommy Bahama shirt.
-Now remove all the over the top designs, neon colors, jumping marlin, and surfboards and you’re getting close to an authentic aloha shirt.
-Sorry, parrot heads—locals don’t wear cheeseburgers on their aloha shirts.
-And locals almost never wear aloha shirts with logos, words, or garrish cartoons and cliche stereotypically “Hawaiian” items like hula girls, surfboards, or sharks.
+Now remove all the over-the-top designs, neon colors, jumping marlin, and surfboards.
+Now, you’re getting close to an authentic aloha shirt.
+Locals almost never wear aloha shirts with logos, words, or cliche “Hawaiian” graphics like hula girls, surfboards, or sharks.

 Basically, less is more when it comes to aloha shirts.